victorclee/tovala-front-end/README.md

 * Removing an SVG element from the DOM using jQuery
 * HTML Local Storage

-Raphaël JavaScript Library turned out to be a lifesaver https://dmitrybaranovskiy.github.io/raphael/ https://dmitrybaranovskiy.github.io/raphael/reference.html
+Raphaël JavaScript Library turned out to be a lifesaver</br>
+https://dmitrybaranovskiy.github.io/raphael/
+https://dmitrybaranovskiy.github.io/raphael/reference.html

-Creating a new rectangle:
+Adding a new rectangle:
 Trying to expand on the concept of creating a new item on a to-do list https://www.w3schools.com/howto/howto_js_todolist.asp

+Web browser used:
+Chrome
+Version 60.0.3112.113 (Official Build) (64-bit)